OliverKurz/vc-icon-theme-collection/README.md

 ![VC_Icon_Theme_Collection](https://github.com/OliverKurz/vc-icon-theme-collection/raw/master/images/Preview.png)
 Installation Walkthrough
 ------------------------
-1. Install a Linux distribution that supports a Desktop Environment.
+1. Install a Linux distribution that supports any of the following Desktop Environments:

+* MATE
+* XFCE
+* LXDE
+* LXQt

 2. cd into the directory this archive is cloned or copied into and type the following commands: